cilium/cilium/README.rst

 - Policy decision tracing: Why is a packet being dropped or a request rejected.
-  The policy tracing framework allows to trace the policy decision process for both, running workloads and based on artbirary label definitions.
+  The policy tracing framework allows to trace the policy decision process for both, running workloads and based on arbitrary label definitions.

 - Metrics export via Prometheus: Key metrics are exported via Prometheus for integration with your existing dashboards.